rsepulveda2/rsa-form/README.md

 This decodes the form data and adds it to your params hash.
 Your controller will work just as before.

 How does it work?
-the jCryption plugin does most of the heavy lifting on the browser side.
+The jCryption plugin does most of the heavy lifting on the browser side.
 When the user submits the form, jCryption is notified of the submit and will make an AJAX request for a RSA public key from your server (/rsakey).
 The server will generate a new public/private key pair using the RSA gem and store the key_pair in the users session hash.
-It returns the public key to the client.
+It then returns the public RSA key to the client/browser.
 The client will serialize the form data then encrypt it using the public key.
 The form is returned to the server using a single param 'jCryption'.
 The controller decrypts the form data using RsaForm.decrypt_form() utilizing the stored RSA key pair.
 An additional checksum is performed on the data to verify that the data hasn't changed during transfer.